Stay Fit and Healthy as a Family

 The food that you eat has significant effects on your overall health.
 Make sure to eat a healthy and filling breakfast.
 Eat as a family and give enough time for your meals.
 Do not rush the experience.

 Serve more vegetables and fruits.
-The more variety, the better it is for your body.
+The more variety, the better for your body.
 Include whole grains in your meals.
-Instead of having soda, drink water or fresh fruit juices.
-Avoid unhealthy oils and opt for virgin olive oil or canola oil for your salads and fried foods.
+Instead of soda, drink water or fresh fruit juices.
+Avoid unhealthy oils and choose virgin olive or canola oil for your salads and fried foods.

 If there is one thing that you should invest your efforts in, it’s your family’s health and well-being.
 A healthy family is a happy family.
 In the end, it’s the only thing that truly matters.